jcoronelcortes/perform-2023-hotday/Advanced Cloud Platform Monitoring/content/03_OpenTelemetry/03_Auto_Instrumentation/index.md

    > 1. Navigate to `Distributed traces` via Dynatrace Menu
    > 2. Click on ingested Traces
-   > 3. Click on the produced by the service K6
+   > 3. Click on the produced by the service Frontend-service